Google Wants Google Doodles Taught In Public School, Warns Kids They Best Behave - Slashdot

 theodp writes: Well, this year's Hour of Code is almost upon us, and if Google has its way, K-12 schoolchildren across the nation will be learning computer science by creating Google Doodles with Scratch (lesson plan).
 Curiously, the introductory video for the Create Your Own Google Logo Hour of Code activity from the Google Computer Science Education Department sternly warns kids, "While it is okay to use the Google logo for your personal Doodle, it is not okay [emphasis Google's] to use it anyplace else or outside this activity."
 In addition to respecting its intellectual property, Google instructs kids that they are to follow the Scratch Community Guidelines when they create Google logos: "Please stay positive, friendly, and supportive towards others in the Scratch Community.
 Help us keep Scratch a place where people of different backgrounds and interests feel welcome to hang out and create together."

+Then decide it's not profitable and shut it down in 2 years.
+No more book reports bitches!

-Needs to Stop (Score:4, Insightful)
+Needs to Stop (Score:5, Insightful)

 This whole trend of Big Business dreaming up some curriculum and then trying to push it on public schools has got to stop.